 Norris later sold a phonographic tone arm he had been working on and evolved a specialization in audio-related devices.
 His subsequent inventions included headsets for mobile phones, a hearing-aid-sized FM radio, and automobile audio systems.
 He also created a child locater device for tracking kidnapped children, an alarm worn by a person to alert him that his artificial hip is starting to separate, and a design for a vehicle dubbed the AirScooter®, an easy-to-fly, lightweight, inexpensive aircraft that has the ability to hover in one spot while a pilot gets his bearings.
 Norris has worked with NASA engineers to develop a prototype of the AirScooter, which he dreams will one day be viable as a commuter vehicle.

 Norris is perhaps best-known for his work on what is known as HyperSonic Sound technology (HSS).
 HSS, or directional sound, targets a listener with sound waves similar to the way a laser beam directs light, so that the individual who is targeted is the only one who can hear it.
 As a result, different people in one room could feasibly listen to different music, watch totally different television shows or movies, or hear different advertising messages without the use of headphones.

-In conjunction with American Technology Corp. (now LRAD Corporation), Norris worked on HSS and other audio technologies, including a compact sub-woofer and “sonic bullets,” which emit intense beams of sound at targeted individuals, giving them painful migraines.
+In conjunction with American Technology Corp. (now Genasys Inc.), Norris worked on HSS and other audio technologies, including a compact sub-woofer and “sonic bullets,” which emit intense beams of sound at targeted individuals who pose a threat to others, giving them painful migraines.